How to Stay Warm in a Tent While Cold-weather Camping: 21 Game-changing Tips

 After removing any sweaty base layers, throw on an extra layer up top, and be sure to change into a pair of dry, warm socks.

-Thermal long johns won’t win you any kudos with your camping buddies, but neither will spending a night tossing and turning or fumbling around for a fleece at 3 a.m. because you thought you’d be warm enough sleeping in the nude.
+Wearing thermal long johns may not earn you any kudos with your camping buddies, but neither will spending a night tossing and turning or fumbling for a fleece at 3 a.m. because you thought you’d be warm enough sleeping in the nude!

 4. Pitch Your Tent Wisely